memelissa/ucsd-cse12-sp22.github.io/syllabus.md

 <h3>Discussion</h3>

-Discussions will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments.
+**In-person discussion** will reinforce concepts from class and introduce concepts that are especially helpful for completing programming assignments.
 Students from either section can attend either discussion.
 They will be recorded.
 Attendance is encouraged but optional.

 Like lectures, discussions will also be recorded and made available in the  Canvas Media Gallery or at [podcast.ucsd.edu](https://podcast.ucsd.edu)